> Communication

 Communication

-The 2022 Corporate Recruiters survey found that recruiters valued graduates who showed strong communication skills and are strategic thinkers.
+The CSIRO reports that communication skills have seen the fastest growth in demand among all skill sets in Australia, with an average annual increase of 15.7% since 2009.
 With remote working becoming the norm, it is now more important than before to learn how to talk and listen to each other.

 Analytical and critical thinking